The Penn State Approach to Inflammatory Bowel Disease

 All services under one roof

-Unlike other providers, the Penn State IBD Center offers all of our services at one site.
+Unlike other providers, all of our services are at one site.
 Gastroenterologists and colorectal surgeons share the same clinic, providing a single location for our patients who require multiple services during a single visit.

 If x-rays, blood work, enterstomal therapy, dermatology, or other ancillary services are required during a patient visit, these services and medical professionals are all located within our IBD clinic site.